Michael Mulcahy (politician)

-Michael Mulcahy (born 23 June 1960) is a former Irish Fianna Fáil politician.
+Michael Mulcahy (born 23 June 1960) is an Irish former Fianna Fáil politician.
 He was a Teachta Dála (TD) for the Dublin South-Central constituency from 2002 to 2011.

 A barrister and graduate of Trinity College Dublin, Mulcahy entered politics as a member of Dublin Corporation, where he served from 1985 to 2003.
 He was Lord Mayor of Dublin from 2001 to 2002.
 He is a son of John Mulcahy, the proprietor of The Phoenix magazine and founder of the Sunday Tribune newspaper, and Nuala Mulcahy.

-He was first elected to Dáil Éireann on his fifth attempt at the 2002 general election and was re-elected at the 2007 general election.
+He was elected to Dáil Éireann on his fifth attempt at the 2002 general election and was re-elected at the 2007 general election.

 He had previously served as a Senator in the 20th Seanad, to which he was nominated by the Taoiseach, Albert Reynolds.

 He lost his seat at the 2011 general election.